Valid for Dedicated Servers running Microsoft Windows Server 2019 or Microsoft Windows Server 2022 operating systems managed in the Cloud Panel.

 The above example can in principle be applied to any service on your Windows server.
 You only need to know the service name in the registry.

-The Explorer allows you to delete, copy and edit files.
-The integrated notepad also includes a text editor.
+Explorer allows you to delete, copy and edit files.
+It also includes a text editor called Notepad.

 To back up files in the Windows Rescue System and upload them to your backup server via FTP, proceed as follows: